barispe/CucumberAppiumFramework/README.md

-# SampleApp Test Automation Case
+Android Test Automation Framework
-Simple Test Automation framework with Cucumber-Appium-Android
+Using cucumber and appium